slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"If you change the way you look at things, the thing you look at change"
 -- Dr. Wayne Dyer*

+> *"Sometimes people don’t want to hear the truth because they don’t want their illusions destroyed."
+-- Friedrich Nietzsche*